 If you are trying to prevent a former spouse from moving away with your children, it is in your best interest to demonstrate why your children should stay with you.
 Try to present evidence that supports the idea that your children benefit from being close to you, demonstrates your right to spend time with them, and shows the unnecessary nature of the move.
 You may even need to prove that the other parent is moving away just to spite you and keep you from your children.

-If you and a your former spouse are struggling to come to an agreement regarding child custody and moving, the Panama City divorce lawyer at The Virga Law Firm, P.A. can help you protect your rights.
+If you and a your former spouse are struggling to come to an agreement regarding child custody and moving, The Virga Law Firm, P.A. can help you protect your rights.